top of page

 Social Permaculture: Project management - Group dynamics - Non-violent communication - Local economies - Community living & Ecovillages

-MODULE 4 - PRACTICAL WEEK (Live in Portugal) (OPTIONAL)
+MODULE 4 - PRACTICAL WEEK (Live in Portugal) OPTIONAL

-@Soul Farm, Aljezur, Portugal
+@Fazenda Compadres, Aljezur, Portugal

 MODULE 5 - FINAL DESIGN PROJECTS (Online)

-Presentations will be 10th of November
+Presentations will be 3rd of May

 The hand over of the final designs will be organised with the teachers, who will provide feedback before delivering the certificate.